MarquezProject/marquez/docs/index.md

 ## Overview

 Marquez is an open source **metadata service** for the **collection**, **aggregation**, and **visualization** of a data ecosystem's metadata.
 It maintains the [provenance](https://en.wikipedia.org/wiki/Provenance#Data_provenance) of how datasets are consumed and produced, provides global visibility into job runtime and frequency of dataset access, centralization of dataset lifecycle management, and much more.
+Marquez was released and open sourced by the [We Company](https://www.we.co).

 ## Why Marquez?